 Travis Perkins, Webmaster

 Travis joined National Headquarters staff in late 2010.
 As a Kentucky Boys State alumnus, Travis believes strongly in the Auxiliary’s mission and program goals and was delighted to join the Communications Division.
 His role includes managing and maintaining the ALA website and assisting in the planning, design and layout of ALA marketing materials.
 Travis has a strong background developing web communications and marketing strategies for large nonprofit organizations.
 In previous roles, he developed marketing and web strategies for Families First, Community Action, the YMCA and the Georgia World Congress Center Authority where he managed website communications for the Georgia Dome, Centennial Olympic Park and the Georgia World Congress Convention Center.
-Travis and his wife Heather reside in Indianapolis and share a passion for traveling, volunteering, reading and University of Kentucky Men's Basketball.
+Travis and his wife Heather share a passion for traveling, volunteering, reading and University of Kentucky Men's Basketball.

 For nearly a century, the world’s largest women’s patriotic service organization has been dedicated to the needs of veterans, servicemembers and their families.
 The mission outreach provided by nearly three-quarters of a million volunteers requires substantial financial backing and this cannot be sustained by membership dues alone.
 Additional support is made possible through donor contributions to both the American Legion Auxiliary and its associated Foundation.
 Generous donations from Auxiliary members and supporters in our wider community help make these services possible at local, state and national levels.
 Services include scholarships and youth mentoring, support for our wounded troops and disabled veterans, and emergency funds for unexpected tragedies.
 In 2012-2013, more than 8 million Auxiliary volunteer hours were linked to more than $35 million either raised or spent on veterans and military families.
 Most recently, the American Legion Auxiliary Foundation established the Veteran Projects Fund to support emergent needs.